GameHackFan/pssme/README.md

 <br/><br/>

 Known Bugs:
-- Game Over on stage 2 and 4 can bug Morga / Garoben on the next gameplay (reset the game to fix this).
+- Game Over on stage 2 and 4 can bug Morga / Garoben on the next gameplay (reset the game to fix it).
 - Final Boss area is bugged and some times it spawns more bosses than it should.
-- Because mercury uses the same memory space as the player 2, she ends up loading the alternative color in the select screen.
+- After a player selects a color, he will hold it forever until he picks another one (can be fixed).
+- If the game is overloaded with sprites, the color indicator might not be drawn.
 <br/><br/>

-OBS: With the v0.9 update, adding the data needed to edit the damage of all the other characters is a nice thing, but I am too lazy to search for it.
-Changing the way crystals are spent could also be a good feature to have.
-Besides all that, I don't think there is much to be done.
+OBS: after the v1.0 update, the annoying pallete bug in the select screen is fixed, but new ones are there, the player holding a color forever after he selects it is just an example.
+Adding the data needed to edit the damage of all the other characters is a nice thing, adding the data to allow to edit the HP of the other characters is also very nice, but I am too lazy to search for those.
+Adding an editor that allows to edit how much crystals are spent could also be a good feature to have.
+Bakene is a nice boss, but fighting him and taking 33% of his HP makes him pretty weak, so a nice idea would be to spawn his 3rd form with full HP even on 7th stage.
+Besides that, this tool offers a lot of stuff already.